Today’s Reading – 1 Chronicles 8 – 9

 Now the first inhabitants that dwelt in their possessions in their cities were, the Israelites, the priests, Levites, and the Nethinims.
 (1Chronicles 9:2)

 These Nethenims must have been a dedicated people to willingly be slaves to the God of Israel and servants to the Levites in His temple.
-I would like to be that kind of a servant.
-Not the guy with the robes on that is always in front of the people; but the guy who just loves and humbly serves the Lord; the Lord’s House; and the Lord’s people.
-Would to God we had more Nethenims today in our churches who are willing to work behind the scenes; people who are willing to quietly serve the Lord without the applause and honor of men.
+I would like to be that kind of a servant; not the guy with the robe on who is always in front of the people but the guy who just loves and humbly serves the Lord, the Lord’s House, and the Lord’s people.
+Would to God we had more Nethinims today in our churches who are willing to work behind the scenes; people who are willing to quietly serve the Lord without the applause and honor of men.

 Posted in Devotions by Phil Erickson with 27 comments.